 Things to bring to a hack

 Wifi-enabled devices (laptops, tablets, smartphones) as well as extension cables and memory sticks

 An open mind

 Design thinking and other information research skills

-Most hacks have a hashtag e.g. #HackMentalHealth, and people elsewhere in the world can join in the event remotely, using the hashtag to ask questions, make comments, share documents etc as well as responding to people tweeting from the hack.
+Most hacks have a hashtag e.g. #HackMentalHealth, and people elsewhere in the country (or the world) can join in the event remotely, using the hashtag to ask questions, make comments, share documents etc as well as responding to people tweeting from the hack.

 Typical hack schedule

 Start of event: Participants arrive at venue and register, introductions, pitches, teams form, hacking begins

 Mid-event: Check-in/Feedback session

 End of event: Teams present/demonstrate their work/findings

 After the hack

 There may be follow-up events, more hacks and opportunities for hack participants to keep working on the issues.

-Over the next 12 months we’re planning to do more hacks in the voluntary, community and social enterprise sector, particularly with smaller organisations in the West Midlands.
+We’re planning to do more hacks in the voluntary, community and social enterprise sector, particularly with smaller organisations in the West Midlands.

 We’re collating a list of interested parties – get in touch with us if you’d like to be part of one, whether you’re in the sector as a chief officer/worker/volunteer/trustee, or in other sectors as a developer, designer, data analyst, researcher, subject expert, entrepreneur, academic or student and we’ll keep you up to date with developments.